Spring Detox Guide: Lighten Up After Winter

 Frequently Asked Questions

-During winter, the body naturally accumulates Kapha (heaviness, moisture, stored energy) as insulation.
-When spring warmth arrives, this accumulated Kapha begins to melt and liquefy, which can cause congestion, allergies, sluggishness, and weight retention if not properly cleared.
+Through winter, the body accumulates Kapha (heaviness, moisture, stored energy) as insulation.
+When spring warmth arrives, that Kapha starts to melt and liquefy.
+Unaddressed, it shows up as congestion, allergies, sluggishness and stubborn winter weight.

-A gentle Ayurvedic spring cleanse typically lasts 3-7 days for home practice.
+A gentle home cleanse runs 3 to 7 days.
 The simplest approach is a 3-day kitchari mono-diet.
-Deeper panchakarma cleanses supervised by practitioners may last 7-21 days.
+Deeper panchakarma cleanses supervised by practitioners may last 7 to 21 days.

-Yes — in fact, increased movement is encouraged during spring.
+Yes.
+In fact, more movement is encouraged in spring.
 Moderate exercise helps clear Kapha congestion.
-Walking, yoga, dancing, and light jogging are ideal.
-Avoid exhausting workouts that deplete energy during a cleanse.
+Walking, yoga, dancing, light jogging are ideal.
+Skip exhausting workouts that drain energy during a cleanse.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.